Aimé Leon Dore

-Aimé Leon Dore (pronounced ay-mey lee-on door) is a fashion and lifestyle brand founded in March 2014 by Teddy Santis.
-Based in Queens, New York, the brand's flagship store is located on Mulberry Street in Nolita, Manhattan.
+Aimé Leon Dore (ALD; pronounced ay-mey lee-on door) is a fashion and lifestyle brand founded in March 2014 by fashion designer Teddy Santis.
+Based in Queens, New York City, the brand's flagship store is located on Mulberry Street in Nolita, Manhattan.

 Etymology

 The company was founded by Teddy Santis in 2014 with the original plan to name it "Aimé", the word for "loved" in French and also used as a given name.
 This proved difficult to trademark because of how broad of a word it was so he worked with his wife to come up with a new name and decided on adding his father's nickname "Leon" and "Dore" from his first name, "Theodore".

 History

 In 2015, the brand collaborated with Puma on an update of Puma's classic State sneaker.
 In 2016, ALD opened its first physical retail location on Mott St. in New York's Nolita neighborhood.
 The store featured a changing interior that reflected each seasonal collection, and its exterior used curtains over the door and windows.
 In 2017, Aimé Leon Dore collaborated with KITH on hoodies, t-shirts, pullover sailing jackets, pants, and caps with a nautical theme and anchors, boat paddles, and evil eye iconography inspired by Mykonos.

-In 2019, ALD moved to a larger storefront on nearby Mulberry St that also has an attached nostalgic coffee shop.
+In 2019, ALD moved to a larger storefront on nearby Mulberry Street that also has an attached coffee shop.
 The new store gave greater expression to the brand's creative vision and included a living-room style interior evoking classic Parisian homes, an installation from New York artist Tyrrell Winston, as a well as Café Leon Dore, a Mediterranean coffee shop inspired by Santis' Greek roots with outdoor seating.
 Jon Caramanica of The New York Times reviewed ALD's Mulberry flagship in his column "Critical Shopper."
 The piece described ALD as a post-streetwear heritage brand.

-To date, ALD has collaborated with New Balance on three major projects spanning three seasons (Spring/Summer 2019, Fall/Winter 2020, and Spring/Summer 2020).
-Each project has seen ALD deliver its unique take on New Balance's heritage and design in ways that pay homage to life in New York.
+To date, ALD has collaborated with New Balance (NB) on three major projects spanning three seasons (Spring/Summer 2019, Fall/Winter 2020, and Spring/Summer 2020).
+Each project has seen ALD deliver a unique take on New Balance's heritage and design in ways that pay homage to life in New York.
 The inaugural project in April 2019 focused on NB's iconic 997 silhouette; a collection featuring the 990v2 and 990v5 followed in November 2019; and the brand delivered a project featuring the 827 (the first time the shoe had been revived following its launch over 20 years ago) in March 2020.